-"But"--and then he began to talk once more of the wearisome Council of Trent, and I found that his writing in the paper, the offer of the cigar, and the long and prosy harangue were--what shall I call it?--mere [Greek text].
+"But" - and then he began to talk once more of the wearisome Council of Trent, and I found that his writing in the paper, the offer of the cigar, and the long and prosy harangue were - what shall I call it? - mere [Greek word which cannot be reproduced].